top of page

 Viewers retain 95% of a message when they watch it in video format, compared to a 10% when reading it in text form.

-With more marketers using AI to generate content, the need for human content is growing.
+With more marketers using AI to generate content, the need for human marketing and content is growing.
 Video is the most powerful medium for capturing attention and delivering your message in a personable and memorable way.

 Brands can leverage video by producing engaging content such as informative/explainer videos, user testimonials, storytelling series, product/service demos, live Q&A sessions, and more.